LovelaceAcademy/Learn/_posts/2021-08-22-minting-policies.markdown

 ## Fungible vs Non-Fungible

-The combination of `policyID`, `asset name` and details from the official [Token Registry](https://github.com/cardano-foundation/cardano-token-registry) provides all the additional information for a custom token regardless of whether it is Fungible or Non-Fungible.

-Non Fungible Tokens (NFTs) provide uniqueness guarantees across the entire blockchain.
-This property of uniqueness can be defined using Multisig or Plutus Script policies.
+The combination of `policyID`, `asset name`, metadata from the minting Tx, and details from the official [Token Registry](https://github.com/cardano-foundation/cardano-token-registry) provides all the additional information for a custom token regardless of whether it is Fungible or Non-Fungible.
+The main difference is that Non Fungible Tokens (NFTs) provide uniqueness guarantees across the entire blockchain.
+This property of uniqueness can be defined using Multisig or Plutus Script policies to ensure that **only one** token exists under the `policyID` and `asset name` combination.

 ## Multisig Policies

+### Introduction to Multisig
-Cardano gives everyone the ability to define [Multisignature (multisig)](https://github.com/input-output-hk/cardano-node/blob/c6b574229f76627a058a7e559599d2fc3f40575d/doc/reference/simple-scripts.md) validation scripts, which grants the ability to spend UTxOs at the corresponding multisig address **only** if the required signatures from one or more keys are provided, and optionally before (or after) a specified time has elapsed.
+Cardano gives everyone the ability to define [Multisignature (multisig)](https://github.com/input-output-hk/cardano-node/blob/c6b574229f76627a058a7e559599d2fc3f40575d/doc/reference/simple-scripts.md) validation scripts, which defines that an action can be permitted **only** if the required signatures from one or more keys are provided, and optionally before (or after) a specified time has elapsed.
+These multisig scripts govern which keys and when values can be spent or claimed from payment addresses and stake/reward addresses respectively.

 Multisig scripts are simply JSON files such as the following example `atleast-2-before-41217687.script`.